xDaryamo/puccini/README.md

 ### Can I use simple text templating instead of TOSCA functions and JavaScript?

 Nothing is stopping you.
-You can pipe the input and output to and from the text translator of your choice at any point in the tool chain.
+You can pipe the input and output to and from the text translator of your choice at any point in the toolchain.
 Here's an example using [gomplate](https://github.com/hairyhenderson/gomplate):

     puccini-tosca compile my-app.yaml | gomplate | puccini-js exec kubernetes.generate